YingxuH/DataSciencePosts/docs/LLM_notes.md

 - **Normal float 4**: In layman's terms, instead of using the normal "sign-exponent-mantissa" schema to represent actual values, the normal float data type keeps an index value pair where the kth value is the kth quantile of the source tensor.
 It's information-theoretically optimal, as they claim!

+### LLM.int8()

+- It generalizes the block quantization into row/column wise quantization.
+- Currently quite slow duel to these [reasons](https://github.com/TimDettmers/bitsandbytes/issues/6#issuecomment-1211345635):
+  - The current CUDA kernel is not optimized for outlier extraction.
+  - the int8 and fp16 matrix multiplication is run in sequential manner rather than parallel manner.
+  - fp16 matrix multiplication kernel not optimized for extreme matrix sizes.
+  - Interesting view point: int8 matmul might not be much faster than fp16 operations as its difficult to saturate the GPU cores for small models.
+However, int8 still has overhead occured by the offset parameter.

 ### GPTQ
 GPTQ is dedicated to quantizing the parameters and updating the weights of other precise parameters to achieve minimal loss derivation compared to the original loss.
 Generally, any quantization method, such as 8bit, 4bit, etc., can be applied in this case.

 Firstly, the optimization approach focuses on each layer: a $d_{out} \times d_{in}$ weight $W$.
 Secondly, the GPTQ proposes several adjustments based on the Optimal Brain Quantization (OBQ) approach to improve its efficiency and precision.

 **Summarization of OBQ**